Levy noise-induced self-induced stochastic resonance in a memristive neuron: Numerical results and discussion

 where $\langle ISI\rangle$ and $\langle ISI^2\rangle$ represent the mean and the mean squared ISIs, respectively.
 When $CV=1$, we have Poissonian spike train (i.e., rare and incoherent spiking), and when $CV>1$ we have a point process that is even more variable than a Poisson process~\cite{kurrer1995noise}.
 In both these cases, the degree of SISR is quite low as the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} fail to converge toward the corresponding values on the right-hand sides.
 The degree of SISR becomes higher with $CV \to 0$ as the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} also converge toward the corresponding values on the right-hand sides.
 When $CV=0$, the double limits in the left-hand sides of Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:G2} should be exactly equal to the corresponding values on the right-hand sides.
 In this case, we will have perfectly ``deterministic'' periodic spiking.

+For our numerical simulations, we used the fourth-order stochastic Runge-Kutta algorithm employed in \cite{huang2011effects,xu2013levy,wang2016levy} and proven in \cite{ruemelin1982} to strongly converge.
+In should be noted that for general noise, the numerical solution of stochastic differential equations that uses the scheme proposed by Wilkie \cite{wilkie2004} may not be intact even with additive noise, see also \cite{burrage2006}.

-In our numeical simulations, we used the fourth-order Runge-Kutta and the Janicki-Weron algorithms~\cite{kasdin1995runge,janicki1993simulation} to numerically integrate Eq.~\eqref{eq:stoch} for a very long time interval (i.e., $T=25,000,000$ time unit which allows for the small value of $\varepsilon=0.001$, the collection of sufficiently many ISIs for statistical estimate).
-We then average the ISIs over time and up to $20$ realizations for each noise amplitude.
+We generate the L\'{e}vy random variable by using the Janicki-Weron algorithm~\cite{janicki1993simulation} which has been proven \cite{zolotarev1983one,weron1996chambers} to generate stable random variable for all admissible values of the parameters $\alpha$, $\beta$ $\mu$, and $\sigma$.
+We numerically integrate Eq.~\eqref{eq:stoch} for a very long time interval (i.e., {$T=4\times10^{7}$} time unit which allows for the small value of $\varepsilon=0.001$, the collection of sufficiently many ISIs for statistical estimate).
+We then average the ISIs over time and up to {$30$} realizations for each noise amplitude.

-We note that because of the discontinuous jump property of a L\'{e}vy process (with a variance going to infinity as $\alpha \to 0$), trajectories can (in a short time interval --- possibly as short as the integration time step) easily escape from a basin of attraction to infinity without hitting the boundary.
-While with the continuous jump property (with variance finite) of a Gaussian process, trajectories must hit the boundary of the basin of attraction before escaping.

-In our simulations, we imposed a simple artificial constraint on our system that controls the allowed values of the membrane potential $v$ during the spiking process, i.e., if $\lvert v\rvert>3.0$ (larger enough than the extreme values of $v$ for $w\in[-\frac{2}{3},\frac{2}{3}]$), then $v=3.0$ $\times$ sign$(v)$.
-This constraint eliminates the problem of escape of trajectories to infinity when the neuron is driven by L\'{e}vy noise, see Fig.~\ref{fig:5}\textbf{(c)} and \textbf{(d)}.
-Hence, the integration of Eq.~\eqref{eq:stoch} can be done with any time step when L\'{e}vy noise is used~\cite{dybiec2005stochastic}.